How to Test Golf Cart Batteries with a Multimeter (Guide)

 Step # 1 – Put Safety First to Avoid Unwanted Incidents

 Safety first is something that most people have been taught since they were kids.
-The same is true when it comes to testing golf cart batteries with a multimeter.
-There are some basic safety precautions that you need to take before you begin.
+The same is true when testing golf cart batteries with a multimeter.
+You need to take some basic safety precautions before you begin.
 These include:

-• Make sure that the multimeter is set to read DC voltage
+• Make sure that the multimeter is set to read the DC voltage.

-• Make sure the vehicle is turned off, the parking brake is on, and the keys have been removed from the ignition
+• Ensure the vehicle is turned off, the parking brake is on, and the keys are removed from the ignition.

 Step # 2 – To Test a Power Cell, Inspect it